alinereginapereira/docker-mumble-server/README.md

 # docker-mumble-server

-Alpine Linux mumble server docker image
+Alpine Linux mumble server docker image.

+GitHub action is setup so this image is __updated every week__.

 _docker run_: